 " I had the most rocking time in Puerto Rico at a political rally than I've ever had in my entire life," Romney said.
 "You people really know how to party.
 It was crazy!"

-Romney added that the trip was a “wonderful chance” to “peak into a culture and a vibrancy and energy, a passion that I saw from that little island that really represents the best in America.”
+Romney added that the trip was a "wonderful chance" to "peak into a culture and a vibrancy and energy, a passion that I saw form that little island that really what represents the best in America."

 She was introduced by her youngest son, Craig.
 He's fluent in Spanish and often campaigns for his father in this state and has even starred in Spanish language radio and television ads for the campaign.